Ultimate Chewy Chocolate Chip Cookies

 Tessa's Recipe Rundown

 Texture: The best part!
-These babies are big, thick, super chewy yet soft on the inside, and crisp at the edges.
-Perfection!
+Big, thick, super chewy yet soft on the inside, and crisp at the edges.
+Perfection.

 This post may contain affiliate links.
 Read our disclosure policy.

-I’m super duper excited to share with you my Ultimate Chewy Chocolate Chip Cookies complete with a video to show you exactly how they’re made.
+I’m super excited to share with you my Ultimate Chewy Chocolate Chip Cookies.
+They’re my version of the perfect Chocolate Chip Cookie!

-You may be asking yourself, what makes this recipe the “ultimate?”
-Well, these cookies have HUGE butterscotch flavor, which is exactly what I adore in a chocolate chip cookie.
+You may be asking yourself what makes this recipe “ultimate?”
+Well, these cookies have HUGE butterscotch flavor, which is exactly what I adore in a Chocolate Chip Cookie.
 Beyond the flavor is the texture, which is nothing short of incredible.

 How to Make Chewy Chocolate Chip Cookies